rootwork/dotfiles/SETUP.md

 This will run Zoom within Firejail anytime you enter `zoom` at the command-line or access the shortcut from ULauncher.

+To upgrade Zoom, download and install the upgrade, then run the last three steps again.

+To verify that Zoom is running inside Firejail, a quick method is to log in to Zoom, click your profile icon, and click "My Profile" in the list.
+A jailed Zoom will show an error that Firefox is unavailable.

 ## Font management

 * Remove non-English fonts ([source](https://easylinuxtipsproject.blogspot.com/p/clean-mint.html#ID8)): ` sudo apt remove "fonts-kacst*" "fonts-khmeros*" fonts-lklug-sinhala fonts-guru-extra "fonts-nanum*" fonts-noto-cjk "fonts-takao*" fonts-tibetan-machine fonts-lao fonts-sil-padauk fonts-sil-abyssinica "fonts-tlwg-*" "fonts-lohit-*" fonts-beng-extra fonts-gargi fonts-gubbi fonts-gujr-extra fonts-kalapi "fonts-samyak*" fonts-navilu fonts-nakula fonts-orya-extra fonts-pagul fonts-sarai "fonts-telu*" "fonts-wqy*" "fonts-smc*" fonts-deva-extra fonts-sahadeva && sudo dpkg-reconfigure fontconfig && fc-cache`